deepgoonumich/censys/README.md

-# censys
+# Python Code to query the Censys public scan database

 Python code that scans censys X.509 Certificates

-# Python Code to query the Censys public scan database

 Run it on terminal using command "python demo.py"